yashaharshika/Data-Visualization/README.md

 ## Implementation

 This question is explored from three perspectives:
-1. Prospect International Student
+1. International Prospect Student
 2. Prospect Faculty Member
 3. Employer

-The analysis for each perspective is implemented using Tableau, Looker Studio (Google Data Studio), and Power BI.
+The analysis for each perspective is implemented using Tableau and Looker Studio (Google Data Studio).